jdbean/blog-mirror/_posts/2018-10-01-scraping-with-nokogiri.md

 ## Nokogiri

 Nokogiri is a popular Ruby gem for parsing HTML so that information can ultimately be extracted from it.
-Nokogiri empowers programmers to interact with an a huge string of HTML as structured hierarchy.
-Nokogiri's act of parsing HTML is similar to some of the functions of a web browser when rendering a web site.
-In addition to parsing the HTML, Nokogiri also provides a number of methods that are useful for locating and extract *just* the desired information from this parsed HTML.
+Nokogiri empowers programmers to interact with an a huge string of HTML as a structured hierarchy.
+Nokogiri's function of parsing HTML is similar to some of the functions of a web browser when rendering a web site.
+In addition to parsing HTML for us, Nokogiri also provides a number of methods that are useful for locating and extracting *just* the desired information from this parsed HTML.

 ## Installing Nokogiri

 While Open-URI is built in to Ruby, Nokogiri needs to be installed separately.
 Typically all this installation will require is executing `gem install nokogiri`.
-If you run into any issues with this, check out the the [*Nokogiri Installation Guide*](http://www.nokogiri.org/tutorials/installing_nokogiri.html).
+If you run into any issues with this, check out the [*Nokogiri Installation Guide*](http://www.nokogiri.org/tutorials/installing_nokogiri.html).

-## Opening a Web Page as HTML with Nokogiri and open-uri
+## Opening a Web Page as HTML with Nokogiri and Open-URI

 **Please note that the examples in this post are highly dependent upon the website they are scraping.
 In the future, if the website changes the examples in this post may no longer yield the results described.**